 2. Sleep Goals.

-- CONSISTENCY.
+- Consistency.
 The more consistent you are with your sleep and wake times, the better sleep you'll get.
-Different functions happen throughout each stage of sleep, and all are necessary to our overall health.
+Different functions happen throughout each stage of sleep, and all are necessary for our overall health.
 By maintaining sleep consistency, you’ll optimize your recovery and performance.

 3. Nutritional Recovery